UniversalDependencies/tools/README.txt

 ==============================
 validate.py
-validate-python3.py
 ==============================

 Reads a CoNLL-U file and verifies that it complies with the UD specification.
 It must be run with the language code and there must exist corresponding lists of treebank-specific features and dependency relations in order to check that they are valid, too.

-The script runs under Python 2.7 and needs both the third-party module "regex" and the "file_util" module found in this repository.
+The script runs under Python 3 and needs both the third-party module "regex" and the "file_util" module found in this repository.
 If you do not have the "regex" module, install it using "pip install --user regex".
-NOTE: Since November 2018, there is an experimental port of the validator to Python 3.
-In the near future, it will be renamed to validate.py and become the only supported method of validation.
-The old Python 2 script will become obsolete (it will be probably kept available for a while).

   cat la_proiel-ud-train.conllu | python validate.py --lang la